Danny Southwick: Louisville Fire

 Southwick began his professional career in 2008 signing with the Louisville Fire of the af2 as a street free agent.
 After finishing the season with the Fire, the franchise folded as well as the Arena Football League.

 Oakland Raiders

 In 2009, Southwick signed with the Oakland Raiders of the National Football League, but was released prior to the preseason.

 Dallas Vigilantes

 On February 25, 2011, Southwick was assigned to the Dallas Vigilantes of the Arena Football League (AFL), but he was placed on reassignment just 3 days later on February 28.

 Tampa Bay Storm

-On May 16, 2011, he signed with the AFL's Tampa Bay Storm.
-On July 16, 2011, Southwick made his first career arena football start for the Storm, where he was eventually replaced by Matt Grothe due to his ineffective play.
+On May 16, 2011, Southwick signed with the AFL's Tampa Bay Storm.
+On July 16, Southwick made his first career arena football start for the Storm, where he was eventually replaced by Matt Grothe due to his ineffective play.

 San Jose SaberCats

 Southwick was assigned to the San Jose SaberCats of the AFL on February 16, 2012.